0100101101011010/food/_posts/2019-01-20-what-i-ate-attempting-meal-prep.md

 ![avocado melt](/food/images/foodventures-avocado-melt.jpg){:width="50%"}{: .image-left}

-This was a snack after work because I was feeling hungry.
+As for this avocado melt, it was a snack after work because I was feeling hungry.
 Clearly that little lunch container of lentil soup wasn't enough to keep me full for the rest of the day.

 There are a lot of avocado toast and avocado sandwiches out there, but can you believe this is the first time I've ever put avocado on bread?
 My family eats them without preparation, like straight up cut one in half and eat with a spoon, and that's how I've always eaten them too.
 But seeing all the gorgeous Instagram photos of avocado toast finally made me curious enough to try, so I threw this together after browsing a few recipes for inspiration.